5 Nutrition Tips for Athletes

 A pale yellow color means you're getting enough fluid.
 Bright yellow or dark urine means you're falling short.

-Because intense exercise causes rapid fluid loss, it's a good idea to drink fluids before as well as during an event, says Dubost.
+Because intense exercise makes you lose fluid quickly, it's a good idea to drink fluids before as well as during an event, Dubost says.

-Sweating causes both fluid and electrolyte loss.
-Electrolytes help transmit nerve signals in your body, and play many other important roles.
-To replenish lost electrolytes, many athletes reach for sports drinks.
-If you lose a lot of fluid sweating, experts recommend diluting sports drinks with equal amounts of water to get the best balance of fluid and electrolytes.
+Sweating removes both fluids and electrolytes.
+Electrolytes help transmit nerve signals in your body.
+To replenish them, reach for sports drinks.
+If you’re also losing a lot of fluid as you sweat, dilute sports drinks with equal amounts of water to get the best balance of fluid and electrolytes.